KutsenkoA/angular-fcsa-number/README.md

 # This is fork of FCSA Number

-Fix a "value as string" validation problem.
+Fix a problem that set a validation error with prepend or append symbols.